 This desire to strike at the enemy from the inside an ill-conceived reference to the way Reiner had done the same thing to Eren many years ago, is reinforced when Eren takes on Liberio in order to proclaim war on his own terms.

 Since the actions speak louder than the words.
-(Willy Tybur I’m begging you to read this.)
+(Willy Tybur this one is for you.)

 Mikasa confronted the man, reminding him of how the man trampled innocent children to retaliate.